ThiagoMMonteiro/BookReview/README.md

 Web Programming with Python (Flask), HTML, CSS, PostgreeSQL, external API (Goodreads)

+In addition to using the goodreads API, I also created my own API, in case it needs to be used.
+To do so, just make a GET request (... / api / isbn)

 Hi!
 Let's see a brief explanation of this project:

 This project contain two folders with twenty files: